MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/go/go-releaser.md

 This action helps build your Go application for several platforms in your CI.

-Note you should still setup Go in workflow, using `setup-go` as per the doc's example below.
+Note you should still set up Go in workflow, using `setup-go` as per the doc's example below.

 The Go Releaser action handles building assets attaching to a release.
 I need to look more into the action docs to see how it knows what to release.